Relatively High Level of Cash Detected in Shares of Graham Holding-B in the Education Services Industry (GHC, DV, LOPE, HMHC, LRN) | Comtex SmarTrend

 Below are the three companies in the Education Services industry with the highest cash equivalents (CE).
 Analysts use CE as a measure to compare the cash cushion of companies in the same industry.

 Graham Holding-B ranks highest with a CE of $947.
-Devry Education is next with a CE of $435.
+Following is Devry Education with a CE of $435.
 Grand Canyon Edu ranks third highest with a CE of $243.

 Houghton Mifflin follows with a CE of $235, and K12 Inc rounds out the top five with a CE of $231.